michaelbragg/2015.ctbusinessawards.co.uk/web/_awards/outstanding-professional.md

 We will accept nominations from any individual meeting the following criteria:

-- Are employed or self employed and based in the West Midlands region
+- Employed or self employed and based in the West Midlands region
 - Category sponsor employees are not eligible for this award

 ## Judging Criteria